 Warm-Blooded Meat isn’t good for them.
 By ‘warm-blooded,’ we mean meat such as beef and chicken.
 This is because the amounts and types of proteins in this meats aren’t good for them.
 They can’t digest it properly, so it can make them quite sick.

 (FYI: Many people talk about offering beef heart to Jack Dempsey Cichlids often, but this isn’t a good idea.
-Beef heart is high in proteins, so should only be provided for a treat.
-Don’t make it regular!)
+Beef heart is high in proteins, so should only be provided for a treat.)

 Popular Types Of Jack Dempsey Cichlids

-Though the Jack Dempsey Cichlid is one species, it has been in the Aquarium trade for a long time.
-Some breeders and other aquarists have developed different Jack Dempsey Cichlids.
+Though the Jack Dempsey Cichlid is one species, some breeders and other aquarists have developed different Jack Dempsey Cichlids.
 Ones that don’t have the usual coloration that the regular fish does.

-They have been bred to have vibrant and wildly colorful, and they are quite popular to keep as pets.
+They have been bred to have vibrant and wildly colorful.

-Some of the colorations that are available in the market are Gold, Electric Blue, Pink.
-It’s unclear why the Pink fish is advertised as one.
-It carries traits and colorations from both of the former options.
+Some of the colorations that are available in the market are Gold, & Electric Blue.

-The most commonly known one, (that you may have heard of), is called the Electric Blue Jack Dempsey Cichlid.
+The most common one is called the Electric Blue Jack Dempsey Cichlid.
 It’s like the original fish.
-But it has a vibrant blue for its skin color, is smaller, and less aggressive.
+But with vibrant blue for its skin color, smaller, and less aggressive.

-The Jack Dempsey Cichlid.
 It has such a reputation, after all, it was named after a boxer.
-However, this seemingly rough and ready fish houses a secret.
+However, this seemingly rough and ready fish has a secret.

 Sure, it is aggressive.
 However, it beautiful colors, ease of breeding and maintenance.